Moselle loop Bremm

 3. Eltz Castle

-Not directly on the Moselle, but only about 20 minutes by car (or 2 hours on foot, or 50 minutes by bike) is probably one of the most famous castles in Germany – Eltz Castle.
+Not directly on the Mosel River, but only about 20 minutes by car (or 2 hours on foot, or 50 minutes by bike) is probably one of the most famous castles in Germany – Eltz Castle.

 Burg Eltz von oben

-Eltz Castle is located in the middle of the forest on a hill in the valley of the Eltz tributary of the Moselle.
+Eltz Castle is located in the middle of the forest on a hill in the valley of the Eltz tributary of the Mosel River.

 A circular path leads from the castle parking lot to the entrance and back.
 If you walk along this path, you can also explore the castle from the side.
 The path from St. Anthony’s Chapel offers the best view of Eltz Castle from above.